eliphatfs/paddle-sparse-dense/README.md

 # Sparse-dense operators implementation for Paddle
 This module implements `coo`, `csc` and `csr` matrix formats and their inter-ops with dense matrices.

+Feel free to open an issue when you feel that something is incorrect.

 ## Requirements
 It only needs `paddle`.
 It is tested on `paddle >= 2.1.0, <= 2.2.0rc1`, but should work for any recent paddle versions.